-- 2 If registered shares are issued in the form of single certificates or global certificates, they shall be signed by two members of the Board of Directors.
+- the shareholders.
+Nestlé shall bear the cost of any such conversion. - 2 If registered shares are issued in the form of single certificates or global certificates, they shall be signed by two members of the Board of Directors.
 Both signatures may be affixed in facsimile. - 3 The shareholder has no right to demand a conversion of the form of the registered shares.
 Each shareholder may, however, at any time request a written confirmation from Nestlé of the registered shares held by such shareholder, as reflected in the share register. - 4 Intermediated securities based on registered shares of Nestlé cannot be transferred by way of assignment.
 A security interest in any such intermediated securities cannot be granted by way of assignment.